nataliausoltseva/RecipeMe/README.md

 ## Roadmap:
 - Implement and update the design of the application.
+- DB should not be wiped if rebuilding image.
+If any new columns, they should just be aded to the DB rather than removing all data.
 - Add functionality of increasing or decreasing the portion which results in the updated list of ingredients.
 - Exporting functionality of the recipe as a long screenshot.
 - Make a companion watch app.